ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 ### Steps

+1. Open a new command or terminal window.

 #### Create .env file

 We need to pass the URL of the Backend API App (Python based) to the Frontend Web App.